‘Are you here to steal the coral?’

-Thank you to Liz for critiquing, as always.
+Thank you to Liz for critiquing.
+Part three is online next week!

 © Francesca Burke 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Francesca Burke and francescaswords.wordpress.com with appropriate and specific direction to the original content.